Khamzat Gelayev Detachment: History

-Founded in 2022, the Khamzat Gelayev Battalion or Khamzat Gelayev Detatchment is named after Ruslan “Khamzat” Gelayev, a legendary commander of the Chechen resistance during the First Chechen War and Second Chechen War.
+Founded in 2022, the Khamzat Gelayev Battalion or Khamzat Gelayev Detachment is named after Ruslan “Khamzat” Gelayev, a legendary commander of the Chechen resistance during the First Chechen War and Second Chechen War.
 Gelayev, killed in 2004, remains a revered figure for many Ichkerian patriots.
 His legacy of guerrilla warfare, courage, and national dignity forms the ideological backbone of the unit.

 The unit is considered by many Chechens to be the successor formation of Gelayev's Borz Regiment which was founded in 1993 as part of the Armed Forces of the Chechen Republic of Ichkeria and fought in both the First Chechen War and Second Chechen War.
 The formation is politically aligned with the Chechen Republic of Ichkeria and its government-in-exile under Akhmed Zakayev.

 The Borz Regiment was thought to have been dissolved in 2000 after their loss to Russian troops at the Battle of Komsomolskoye.
 The battalion is part of the foreign intelligence department of the Armed Forces of the Chechen Republic of Ichkeria, and has fought as part of the International Legion during the Russo-Ukrainian War.